kater1naa/justeat-restaurant-finder/README.md

 npm run start-both

-The server will start on http://localhost:3001 and the client on http://localhost:3000
+The server will start on http://localhost:3001 and the client on http://localhost:3000 <br>
+Open http://localhost:3000 and happy browsing!